Defining Workflow Tasks

 First: Install the Render SDK

-The Render SDK is currently available only for Python.
+The Render SDK is currently available for TypeScript and Python.

 SDKs for additional languages are planned for future releases.